Slim Cessna's Auto Club: Releases

 All of the band's albums, except for their self-titled album, were given a re-release in March 2015.

 The first official release by the label, also in March 2015, was a re-issue (this time for the US) of "SCAC 102 An Introduction For Young And Old Europe."

 The label's second release, in October 2015, was the debut album by DBUK (Denver Broncos UK), Songs One Through Eight.

 The third release was The Commandments According to SCAC in 2016.

 The fourth release was DBUK's sophomore album Songs Nine Through Sixteen on January 25, 2019.

 The fifth release will be from Munly and the Lupercalians.
 In February 2020, it was announced by Westword that the new album would be titled Kinnery of Lupercalia: Undelivered Legion and would be released in the latter half of the year.

 Touring

 The band has embarked on several tours across the United States and Europe, with and without supporting bands.
 They have toured with Nathaniel Rateliff & Night Sweats and Kid Congo & the Pink Monkey Birds.

 Their Spring and Summer 2020 tours with The Legendary Shack Shakers and The BellRays were cancelled in 2020 and in 2021 due to the COVID-19 pandemic.
-They have yet to be rescheduled.
+In 2026, Slim Cessna announced the band's retirement.